 - Need for spiritual support or guidance for the person or family

-- Concerns that may need help from the social worker, chaplain or other members of the hospice team
+- Concerns that may need help from the social worker, chaplain or other members of our hospice team

 - Religious, cultural or ethnic traditions important to your family

-- The hospice/palliative team will also ask for information about the funeral home and other arrangements that are wishes of the person, such as organ donation.
+- Information about the funeral home and other arrangements that are wishes of the person, such as organ donation

-It is important to talk to your hospice/palliative care team about any concerns you may have.
+It is important to talk to our hospice/palliative care team about any concerns you have.
 During this difficult and stressful time it is important that caregivers take care of themselves while caring for the person who is dying.
 The team will be there to provide support and comfort.

 The word "hospice" was once used to describe a place of refuge for people on a difficult journey.
 Our excellent care and deep compassion for patients and families offer a place of comfort on the end-of-life journey.
 Recognizing that in hospice care, the main guardians are the family caregiver and the hospice team, care is most often provided in the home setting rather than in hospitals and hospice care facilities.
 The Serenity Hospice Care team will support the patient and family wherever they are.